 Can it really be healthy……. ?
 Hmmm…….now there’s a question!
-Chocolate, like many foods, when in it’s raw natural state is packed with nutrients and freshly made raw chocolate is definitely a healthier option than processed chocolate filled with sugar, dairy and blasted at high temperatures.
-But does that mean we can consider it a health food?
-Well, that’s really depends on who you ask….. so maybe the question really should be “do we want chocolate in our life?” and if so, do we have a healthy relationship with it?
+Chocolate, like many foods, is packed with nutrients when in it’s raw natural state.
+Freshly made raw chocolate is definitely a healthier option than processed chocolate filled with refined sugar & pasteurised dairy but does that mean we can consider it a health food?
+Well, that’s really depends who you ask….. so maybe the question to ask ourselves should really be “do we want chocolate in our life?” and if so, do we have a healthy relationship with it?

 Raw chocolate often introduces people to the raw food lifestyle and for that reason alone it can be educating and inspiring.
 For further reading on this subject, have a look at this article by Kate Magic